agileware/civicrm-end-user-guide/docs/initial-set-up/customizing-the-user-interface.md

     those letters: Adams, Janet; Nadal, Jorge; etc. If disabled, a wildcard is still added, but only to the end of the search term.
 In this case, searching for "ada" will return any contact whose last name begins with those letters: Adams, Janet' but not Nadal, Jorge.
+    You might choose to disable this to speed up searching on a large database.
 -   **Include Email** (choose Yes or No): If you choose Yes, email addresses will be automatically included when users search by Name.
+    You might choose to disable this to speed up searching on a large database.
 -   **Include Nickname** (choose Yes or No): If you choose Yes, contents of the Nickname field will be automatically included when users search by Name.